 View a map of the Pumicestone Passage Catchment map [PDF 530KB]

 - 42% within Moreton Bay Regional Council region (58% within Sunshine Coast Council region)

 - 45 kilometres from end to end by boat

 - Population of 61 000 in urban areas

 - Major industries include forestry and other primary production including pineapples, strawberries,turf and tree cropping.

-In response to recent declines in water quality, loss of wildlife habitat and high population growth within the catchment, Moreton Bay Regional Council.
-Sunshine Coast Council, and more than 30 stakeholders recently worked together to develop the Pumicestone Passage and its catchment with implementation of the Pumicestone Passage Catchment Action Plan 2017-2020 [PDF 5.7MB].
+In response to declines in water quality, loss of wildlife habitat and population growth within the catchment, Moreton Bay Regional Council, Sunshine Coast Council, and more than 30 stakeholders are working together to improve the health of the Pumicestone Passage and its catchment with implementation of the Pumicestone Passage Catchment Action Plan 2017-2020 [PDF 5.7MB].
 The plan follows implementation of the inaugural 2013-2016 Pumicestone Passage Catchment Action Plan, and will build upon the projects delivered during that time.

 The 2017-2020 Action Plan features 32 projects aimed at improving the health of the Pumicestone Passage and Catchment area, including taking steps to improve water quality and enhancing local habitats and biodiversity.